 How much will it cost me to go to the hospital?

-Different types of health insurance and how it will affect your hospital visit
+How different types of health insurance will affect your hospital visit

 Different types of hospitals in the Netherlands

 Not only are there different types of insurances, but there are different types of hospitals in the Netherlands.

 These are standard hospitals that provide treatments for less specialised issues.